 Now, like every employee-centric organization, chances are that you already have some sort of training and development program in place.
 After all, there’s so much to offer from technical training to soft skills training.
 At times, it’s even impossible to expect someone to do their job without a certain level of product training (think SaaS marketers).

 Take a step back though and you’ll realize that there’s a lot more to analytics in learning and development than you might have considered.

 While the importance of learning and development is evident, not enough thought is given to developing a L&D strategy for organizations.
 Shockingly, only 40% of companies say that their learning strategy is aligned with business goals.

 One solution, as Naphtali Bryant, Director of Learning and Organization Development at Netflix puts it, is “to get execs engaged, don’t do a one-size-fits-all approach, do a one-size-fits-one approach”.

 With the right data on your side, you can not only offer more personalized trainings, but also measure the effectiveness of these trainings with metrics including employee performance and eNPS instead of just seeing how many employees attended training and what percentage of attendees completed the entire training program.

-With 94% of surveyed employees claiming that they would stay at a company longer if it helped them learn, it’s clear that investing in learning and development has a very direct – and strong – correlation with employee retention.
+With 94% of surveyed employees claiming that they would stay at a company longer if it helped them learn, it’s clear that investing in learning and development data analytics has a very direct – and strong – correlation with employee retention.
 But if your L&D data remains siloed, you probably won’t be able to identify just how to meet your employees’ learning needs to curb attrition.